-- You can register to vote when you apply for your Michigan driver license or you can register online through the Michigan Voter Information Center.
+- You can register to vote when you apply for your Michigan driver’s license or you can register online through the Michigan Voter Information Center.

-- Trash and recycling is handled by each metro area individually.
+- Trash and recycling are handled by each metro area individually.
 Contact your local Department of Public Works or the Michigan Department of Environmental Quality for more information.

 - You are expected to apply for a driver’s license upon becoming a resident (securing employment or a place to live).
 Get more information about vehicle registration and obtaining a Michigan driver’s license at Michigan’s Department of State .
 Fees for a title are $15 and there are no costs for recording a lien after moving to Michigan.